 The relative simplicity of using Hevo as a data integration platform, coupled with its accuracy takes the difficulty out of your data analysis projects.
 Here are the advantages:

-Scalability – Hevo can scale as your business grows.
-You can move data from more data sources (www.hevodata.com/integrations) than just Google Analytics whenever needed.
+- Scalability – Hevo can scale as your business grows.
+You can move data from more data sources 100+ Sources(40+ Free Sources) like just Google Analytics whenever needed.
 Additionally, Hevo is built to handle the increasing amount of data your business would generate

-Data and insights are the keys to success in business, and good insights can only come from correct, accurate and relevant data.
-Hevo, a 100% fault tolerant, easy to use Data Pipeline Platform ensures that your valuable data is moved from Google Analytics to Redshift with care and precision.
-With Hevo, you can additionally connect to 100s of other data sources such as SaaS applications, Cloud Storage, Databases and more (www.hevodata.com/intergrations) thereby, future-proofing your analytics infrastructure.
+This blog talks about the two methods you can use to connect Google Analytics to Redshift in a seamless fashion.
+Data and insights are the keys to success in business, and good insights can only come from correct, accurate, and relevant data.
+Hevo, a 100% fault-tolerant, easy-to-use Data Pipeline Platform ensures that your valuable data is moved from Google Analytics to Redshift with care and precision.